-Source: SESRIC Staff Calculations based on World Bank, Gender Statistics Data refers to the most recent year available during the period specified.
-Date of access: 15th July 2018.
+Source: SESRIC Staff Calculations based on World Bank, Gender Statistics

 In order to encourage women's participation, a coordinated effort has to be made at multiple levels (local, state, national, and international) and across multiple policy areas.
 For OIC member countries, a coordinated effort to increase women's participation and decision making requires involvement of member countries, OIC subsidiary, affiliated, and specialized organs, and intra-OIC cooperation.